 Enter the details of your LDAP server:

-Comma separated list of URIs of LDAP servers (Domain Controllers (DCs) in Active Directory).
+Enter a comma-separated list of URIs of LDAP servers (Domain Controllers (DCs) in Active Directory).
 The order of listing defines the priority order.
 The URI with highest priority that has a good health status is used.